xullnn/ls_pull_over_push/170/readme.md

 HTTP stands for HyperText Transfer Protocol, it's an agreement that stipulate what format of the text should be while devices are communicating with each other on the internet.
 It's like a simple but rigorous language each device 'speak' to each other.

 HTML stands for HyperText Markup Language.
-It's a text language which be can be rendered by browser then displayed on the webpage.
+It's a text language which can be rendered by browsers then displayed on the webpage.

 The simplest communication case between two devices involves a request from a client and a response sent by server.
 Throughout the process, TCP/IP(refers to the whole Internet protocol suite) and routers ensures that data is properly divided into packets and can be delivered to the correct destination.
 There also has lower physical layers under the hood to handle the data transferring, like different kinds of cables, and the data on the lower layers would also be low-level data form like binary.